wbibile/LetsConfide/README.md

 ## Features
 * Input and manage secret information using YAML
 * Cryptography backed by a TPM 2.0 module
-* Persistent TPM keys sealed using a root of trust
+* Persistent TPM keys are sealed using a TPM root of trust
-* Ability to configure ciphers and Root of Trust used by the TPM
+* Ability to configure ciphers and root of trust used by the TPM

 ## Requirements
 * Requires a JDK 8 compatible development environment at compile time